NnamdiJr/nnamdijr.github.io/_posts/2017-01-08-Galvanize-Data-Science.md

 We were given a bunch of user rating data and our job was to build the best recommender we could.

-For my team, it seemed like no matter how much feature engineering ninjitsu we tried, we couldn't get our model to improve.
+For my team, it seemed like no matter how much feature engineering ninjitsu we tried, we couldn't get our model to improve, and our vanilla item-item similarity recommender in [GraphLab](https://turi.com/) ended up giving us our best score.

 Only a light slap in the face.